 Why food and drink is where most household plastic starts

-A 2022 Greenpeace and Everyday Plastic count, the largest household plastic survey ever run in the UK, found that 83% of the plastic counted came from food and drink packaging.
+The 2024 Big Plastic Count, run by Greenpeace UK and Everyday Plastic with academic support from the University of Portsmouth — the UK’s largest household plastic survey, involving 225,000 participants from 77,000 households — found that 81% of the plastic counted came from food and drink packaging, consistent with the 83% recorded in the first count in 2022.
 That isn’t shampoo bottles or cleaning products.
 That’s the packaging your food arrives in, week after week, from the supermarket.

 The two largest categories within that: snack packaging and fruit and veg packaging.
 Between them they make up most of what the average household throws away.
 WRAP estimates that fresh fruit and vegetables alone generate tens of thousands of tonnes of hard-to-recycle plastic each year, and most of it is film.
 Soft plastic film is one of the hardest consumer materials to recycle at scale, and the vast majority of it in UK households ends up in general waste.